reity/fountains/README.rst

     python -m pip install fountains

-The library can be imported in the usual ways:
+The library can be imported in the usual manner:

 .. code-block:: python